ComposableFi/composable/xcvm/architecture/transports/otp.md

 ## Egress of messages

-Once a transport has been succesfully registered, it becomes accessible to the `Gateway`, which might route traffic based on transport requirements from the interpreter instance dispatching the program.
+Once a transport has been successfully registered, it becomes accessible to the `Gateway`, which might route traffic based on transport requirements from the interpreter instance dispatching the program.
 By default, all OTP transports are considered `Trusted`, meaning that no traffic is routed through them unless specifically opted-in by the interpreter instance.

 Later we may add means to upgrade transports to the `Trustless` status using governance.
-This will accomodate transports such as `XCMP`.
+This will accommodate transports such as `XCMP`.

 ```mermaid
 sequenceDiagram